docker/compose/docs/extends.md

 2. Define the development environment in the standard Compose file, `docker-compose.yml`.

-    - Use `extends` to pull in the web service.
+    - Use `extends` to pull in the web service from `common.yml`.
     - Configure a volume to enable code reloading.
-    - Create an additional Redis service for the application to use locally.
+    - Starts a local Redis service for development.
+    - Configure the web service to talk to the local, development Redis service.

 3. Define the production environment in a third Compose file, `production.yml`.

-    - Use `extends` to pull in the web service.
+    - Use `extends` to pull in the web service from `common.yml`.
     - Configure the web service to talk to the external, production Redis service.

 #### Define the web app